 - Concerts, lectures, and readings at The 92nd Street Y

-- Plays and musicals at New York’s world-renowned Broadway and off-Broadway theaters.
+- Musicals and plays on Broadway and in off-Broadway theaters.

-- Tours of world-renowned arts institutions along the Museum Mile including:
+- Tours along the Museum Mile offered by several world-class institutions, including:

-The Icahn School of Medicine at Mount Sinai is conveniently located near a variety of New York City parks including Central Park, Morningside Park, and Riverside Park offering you a variety of outdoor experiences.
+The Icahn School of Medicine at Mount Sinai is conveniently located near several New York City parks, including Central Park, Morningside Park, and Riverside Park, offering a variety of outdoor experiences.

 - Ice Skating at Wollman or Lasker Rink